Justzhongjj/MDGS_SLAM/README.md

 </table>

-This repository contains the official authors implementation associated with the paper "MD-SLAM: Real-time 3D Reconstruction at Scale Using Gaussian Splatting", which can be found [here](https://gapszju.github.io/RTG-SLAM/static/pdfs/RTG-SLAM_arxiv.pdf).
+This repository contains the official authors implementation associated with the paper "MDGS-SLAM: Real-time 3D Reconstruction at Scale Using Gaussian Splatting", which can be found [here](链接).

 ## 1. Installation